PianistaPiano/exercise-course-USBPendrive/README.md

 # exercise-course-USBPendrive
-In this project I added task to save data from BMP to pendrive every 5 sec.
+In this project I added task to save data from BMP to pendrive every 5 sec (Free RTOS).
 This task take care about unmount and number of files max to 255.
 I only added PendriveTask.
 The rest of project is from Kurs STM32 dla początkujących + FreeRTOS (msalamon).

 # How it works